gcentral/Website/content/timeline/index.md

 ---
-title: "GCentral Presentations"
+title: "GCentral: A History"
-description: "A timeline of the presentations about GCentral and their initiatives"
+description: "A timeline of the history and presentations about GCentral and their initiatives"
 date: 2024-03-12T22:30:50+01:00
 showTableOfContents: false
+showAuthor: false
+showReleatedContent: false
+showPagination: false
 ---
 {{< timeline >}}